-3. With a potential emergency loan sorted out, I am not so much in a rush to finish as soon as possible now, and it would make a great deal more sense, and be easier to cycle through Patagonia sometime from mid October onwards.
+- With a potential emergency loan sorted out, I am not so much in a rush to finish as soon as possible now.
+It would make a great deal more sense, and be easier to cycle through Patagonia sometime from mid October onward.

 So there we go.
 Decision made!